Lenovo IdeaPad Y700-17ISK Gaming Laptop Launched at Rs. 1,25,000

 “It’s because one, we’re associated with this [Lenovo India Gaming Week], and second, overall gaming is one of the biggest names, and it would help us get that association faster to show what serious gaming is like,” said Hiral Somaiya, National Product Manager for Consumer Notebooks at Lenovo.
 Somaiya acknowledged that a concern was the lack of big AAA games like Grand Theft Auto V and The Witcher 3 to show off its new launch.
 The company is also planning to launch a 15-inch variant and desktop PCs.
 He divulged this when asked if Lenovo was planning to bundle any games with the Y700.
 “Not for this one [the Y700], but there is something we’re working on.
 We’re talking to Nvidia and trying to see how we can do something bigger post-Diwali season,” he said.
 “When we’re going to launch our desktop version… we’ll do something across [laptops and desktops] because it will be a bigger discussion point for them [Nvidia] as well.”

 “We’re using Nvidia graphics, and we want to associate with that,” he continued.

 For the most part, the gaming PC space has been dominated by assembled computers simply because affordability and customization is a concern that most gamers face.

-This ensured that companies like Alienware, with their high prices, are largely irrelevant when it comes down to consumers putting down money on what to buy.
-It’s something GPU manufacturers like Nvidia are aware of and have tried to solve.
+This ensured that companies like Alienware, with their high prices, are largely irrelevant when it comes to consumers putting down money on what to buy.
+GPU manufacturers like Nvidia are aware of and have tried to solve it.

 “The idea is not to sell 500 or 1000 units because it’s a fairly small segment,“ Somaiya explained.
 “The idea is to give this as a value proposition to a set of buyers and then learn from that and deliver other experiences.”

-Essentially this implies that the audience for Lenovo’s latest are guinea pigs or on the bleeding edge of portable PC gaming in the country, depending on how you look at it.
+This implies that the audience for Lenovo’s latest are guinea pigs or on the bleeding edge of portable PC gaming in the country, depending on how you look.